Glewstone Court Hotel: Lieutenant Colonel Basil Jackson

 Lieutenant Colonel Basil Jackson came with his wife Frances to live at Glewstone Court in about 1858 shortly after his retirement from the military.
 He remained there for the next 16 years.

 Basil Jackson was born in Glasgow in 1795.
 He was the son of Major Basil Jackson who was in the British Army.
 He graduated from the Royal Military College in 1811 and was promoted to Lieutenant soon after.

 He fought in the Battle of Waterloo and afterwards he was sent to St Helena with Napoleon Bonaparte to assist with the living arrangements for the Emperor’s exile.
 It is this part of his life that was the most colourful and he wrote several books about this time.
-He was only 19 years old but he spoke fluent French and was therefore considered to be a very suitable to liaise with Bonaparte.
+He was only 19 years old but he spoke fluent French and was therefore considered to be very suitable to liaise with Bonaparte.
 He is mentioned frequently in the books that have been written about the Emperor’s exile on St Helena.
 His duties on the island were to supervise the living arrangements at Longwood House which was the residence of Napoleon.
 He was a watercolorist and while he was at St Helena he painted Longwood House which is shown.
 He was at St Helena for four years leaving in 1819 before Bonaparte died.

 In 1828 he married Frances (Fanny) Muttlebury and the couple had several children.
 One of their daughters Charlotte remained single and lived with her parents at Glewstone Court.
 In 1874 the Jacksons left Glewstone and went to live in Hillborough House in Ross-On-Wye.
 Basil died in 1889 at the age of 94 years.

 Colonel Charles Henry Harrison

 Charles Henry Harrison came to live at Glewstone Court in 1875 at the time of his marriage.
-His wife was Sarah Maria Ballinger the only daughter of Walter Ballinger who as mention above was a nephew of Charles Ballinger the original builder of the house.
+His wife was Sarah Maria Ballinger the only daughter of Walter Ballinger who as mentioned above was a nephew of Charles Ballinger the original builder of the house.
 This couple built the additional two Tudor style wings on either side of the house.

 Charles Harrison was born in India in 1836.
-He entered the Indian Army at the age of 18 and fought in several wars including the Persian and Abyssinian Wars.
-The Harrison’s left Glewstone in about 1885 and moved to Kenilworth in Warwickshire.
+He entered the British Indian Army at the age of 18 and fought in several wars including the Persian and Abyssinian Wars.
+The Harrisons left Glewstone in about 1885 and moved to Kenilworth in Warwickshire.
 He died in 1894 at the age of 58.